GiovanniCornejo/MediVision-OmniMedVQA/reports/draft_reports/part1_litreview.md

 - Late fusion (decision-level) combines outputs of independent image-only and text-only classifiers.
 - Joint fusion architectures allow deep cross-modal interaction via shared latent spaces or attention mechanisms.

 For example, Gapp et al. fuse chest X-ray and report embeddings using a LLaMA-II backbone, exploring early, late, and mixed fusion pipelines for thoracic disease classification [@Gapp2024_LLaMA2Med].
-Vision-language transformers such as Med-Flamingo [@Moor2023_MedFlamingo] also merge modalities via cross-attention layers, which allow the model to weigh relevant text features for each image region, enabling more nuanced multimodal reasoning.
-LLaVA-Med [@Li2023_LLaVA_Med] uses a projection/prefix-style fusion.
-Collaborative strategies, such as those proposed in CoD-VQA [@Lu2024CoDVQA], can mitigate modality-specific biases by leveraging richer modalities to enhance underrepresented ones, an approach that offers insights for robust medical multimodal fusion.
+Vision-language transformers like Med-Flamingo use cross-attention to weigh relevant text for each image region [@Moor2023_MedFlamingo] LLaVA-Med [@Li2023_LLaVA_Med] uses a projection/prefix-style fusion.
+CoD-VQA leverages richer modalities to enhance underrepresented ones, reducing modality-specific bias [@Lu2024CoDVQA].

-Large VLMs such as BiomedCLIP and OpenFlamingo perform competitively across multiple datasets in zero- or few-shot settings without requiring fine-tuning [@Van2024_LargeVLMsMed], and Med-Flamingo adapts quickly to new radiology tasks in few-shot scenarios [@Moor2023_MedFlamingo].
+Large VLMs such as BiomedCLIP and OpenFlamingo achieve strong zero-/few-shot performance without fine-tuning [@Van2024_LargeVLMsMed], and Med-Flamingo adapts quickly to new radiology tasks [@Moor2023_MedFlamingo].
 These strategies use complementary data to boost accuracy, although they require carefully aligned training data and can be sensitive to modality-specific noise.

-Moreover, fusion-based architectures can be further enhanced through contrastive pretraining, which produces robust cross-modal embeddings and facilitates zero- or few-shot adaptation for downstream classification.

 #### Contrastive Representation Learning